 The optional television may be mounted in the galley.
-Dedicated storage for the TV is located in the foredeck toy storage compartment or berth, on the inboard bulkhead.
-Refer to the TV owner's manual for operating instructions.
+Dedicated storage for the TV is located in the foredeck toy storage compartment.
+Refer to the TV owner's manuals for operating information.
 A television antenna is installed on the hardtop.